epanov1602/TimedRevTank/README.md

 ## How to deploy this to an FRC Robot with Rev motors
+Watch the video and follow the steps: https://github.com/epanov1602/TimedRevTank/

 * If you need to download PyCharm, download from here: https://www.jetbrains.com/pycharm/download/